 Fit remains entirely subjective, and you must try any helmet on before purchasing, even if you’ve had good experiences with their products previously.

-The size chart provides guidance, but head shape variations mean individual testing is required.
+The size chart provides guidance, but variations in head shape require individual testing.

 The double-D fastener system works well for most users, though micro-metric ratchet systems offer more convenience for daily use.

-The interior features anti-microbial liners treated with Aegis coating that prevents odor buildup during long rides.
+The Bell Lithium Helmet Interior features anti-microbial liners treated with Aegis coating that prevents odor buildup during long rides.
 The removable interior liner comes out easily for washing and includes moisture-wicking cheek pads that manage sweat effectively during summer riding.

-I’ve found the interior feels plush compared to budget motorcycle helmets in this price range.
-The liner includes reflective panels on the bottom rear of the cheek pads, which adds visibility during night riding.
+The plush liner includes reflective panels on the bottom rear of the cheek pads, which adds visibility during night riding.
 Bell redesigned the chin curtain for better snap-in installation and a softer feel against your neck.

 The comfort liner sits above a ported and channeled EPS safety liner that helps move air through the interior while maintaining protection.
-This design allows better ventilation without compromising the energy absorption properties of the EPS foam.
+This design improves ventilation without compromising the energy-absorbing properties of the EPS foam.

 The Bell Lithium incorporates nicely contoured cheek pads that provide comfortable contact points without creating pressure spots.
 The moisture-wicking properties work well during aggressive riding, though I recommend removing the liner after particularly sweaty rides for thorough drying.